^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the kidney hyperplasia
+Causes renal hyperplasia

-The second probable cause is the absence of the kidney on the left or right, regardless of whether the kidney was removed or its function was stopped due to pathological changes.
+The second probable cause is the absence of a kidney on the left or right, regardless of whether the kidney was removed or its function was stopped due to pathological changes.
 In many cases, damage to the kidney tissue can lead to hyperplasia.

-Symptoms of the kidney hyperplasia
+Symptoms renal hyperplasia

 • general discomfort;